victronenergy/node-red-contrib-victron/README.md

 1. install node-red on your system
 2. cd to the node-red user directory, typically `~/.node-red`
 3. install node-red-contrib-victron locally, `npm install /path/to/this/repository`
-4. enable d-bus over tcp in your Venus device.
+4. enable d-bus over tcp in your Venus device **if you want to use dbus over TCP**, otherwise skip this step.
 Edit `/etc/dbus-1/system.conf` and add the following directly above `<policy context="default">`:

 ```
   <listen>tcp:host=0.0.0.0,port=78</listen>
   <auth>ANONYMOUS</auth>
   <allow_anonymous/>
 ```

-5. environment variable `NODE_RED_DBUS_ADDRESS` needs to be set before running node-red in order to connect to the dbus instance.
-If it is not set, it defaults to localhost.
-For example `NODE_RED_DBUS_ADDRESS=192.168.1.1:78 node-red`.
-You can also export it once `export NODE_RED_DBUS_ADDRESS=192.168.1.1:78`.
+5. the client can connect to dbus either using tcp or directly via system socket.
+  - the client defaults to a socket connection systembus, with a socket 'unix:path=/var/run/dbus/system_bus_socket'.
+This should directly work with a Venus device.
+  - (You can  `DBUS_SYSTEM_BUS_ADDRESS` to change the systembus socket path or alternatively set `DBUS_SESSION_BUS_ADDRESS` to use sessionbus via socket)
+  - set the environment variable `NODE_RED_DBUS_ADDRESS` to connect via TCP.
+The variable should be a string with an ip and port separated by a colon, e.g. `export NODE_RED_DBUS_ADDRESS=192.168.1.1:78`

 6. you can optionally run the plugin with a DEBUG=* environment variable set, to see additional debug information printed on the shell.
 E.g. `export DEBUG=node-red-contrib-victron*`